krvsc/Azure-LAMP-Stack-E-commerce-App-Deployment/README.md

-# Azure LAMP Stack E-commerce App Deployment
+# Azure TechScript Mall Deployment

 ## Introduction
 This is a sample e-commerce application built for learning purposes.